EYBlockchain/nightfall_4_CE/doc/plume_testnet_client_playbook.md

 AZURE_CLIENT_SECRET=
 AZURE_TENANT_ID=
 ```
 If you host a online webhook, please put you url in `WEBHOOK_URL`, if you want to host a local webhook, you can follow nf_4.md about how to host a local webhook and replace the webhook url.
+For easier start, run `python3 webhook.py` in seperate terminal to start a testing local webhook.
 Webhook is essential to de-escrow fund back to host chain.
 Please remove all comments (beginning with `#`) in your local.env file.

 ---